How to apply the Theory of Constraints within your business

 Kanban

 As a management tool, the Kanban methodology uses visual signals—cards on a board—to track work to be done, work in progress, and finished work.
-Kanban contributes to this step of TOC because it is designed to manage the workflow—you can’t start on the next task (the subordinate) until the current task (the constraint) is completed.
+Kanban contributes to this step in the Theory of Constraints because it is designed to manage the workflow—you can’t start on the next task (the subordinate) until the current task (the constraint) is completed.

 Drum-buffer-rope

-Drum-buffer-rope is specifically designed to manage constraints by focusing on the parts of a process that are not bottlenecks.
-Drum-buffer-rope dictates when these parts of the process should speed up, slow down, or stop.
+Drum-buffer rope is specifically designed to manage constraints by focusing on the parts of a process that are not bottlenecks.
+It dictates when these parts of the process should speed up, slow down, or stop.

 drum buffer rope process